pief/PiStripe_uHAT/README.md

 - the possibility to connect an external IR receiver such as a TSOP 34838 so you can use [LIRC](http://lirc.org/) to decode the signals sent by the LED strip's original remote control.
 - an ID EEPROM so the board qualifies officially as a HAT as described in the official [Raspberry Foundation Add-On board / HAT design guide](https://github.com/raspberrypi/hats/blob/master/designguide.md).

+## Repo structure

+As the board has not been built yet, there is no software yet.
+KiCad files for the board's schematic and PCB design can be found in the ``Hardware`` folder.

 ## Credits

 As mentioned, I'm not really inventing something new here but combining different existing parts, so I'm standing on the shoulders of giants here and try to give appropriate credits to all the fine people on whose work I'm building.
 A big "Thank you" to the following people: